AustynYou/art-gallery-app/README.md

 ## 💡 Project Details - Core Features
 1. User registration, login system
-2. Users can upload a post with images.
+2. Upload a post with images.
 3. View posts with carousel
-4. User can edit user information and update the profile image on the profile page.
+4. Edit user information and Update profile image on the profile page.

 <br />
 <br />